Extreme Points in Multi-Dimensional Screening: Introduction

 \section{Introduction}

 Much of the mechanism design literature assumes that agents' preferences can be described by a single dimension of private information.
 Under this assumption, the theory has delivered remarkably clean predictions for optimal mechanisms across various applications.
-However, in many environments, agents' preferences are more realistically modeled assuming multiple dimensions of private information, for instance, in allocation problems with multiple heterogeneous goods or collective decision problems with several alternatives.
-Despite their importance, much less is known about multi-dimensional settings.
-Several results highlight an inherent complexity of optimal mechanisms in these settings, but explicit descriptions have not been obtained outside of a few special cases.\footnote{See, for example, \citet{rochet1998ironing}, \citet{manelli2006bundling,manelli2007multidimensional}, \citet{hart2015maximal}, \citet{daskalakis2014complexity}, \citet{daskalakis2017strong}, or \citet{hart2019selling}.}
+However, private information is often inherently multi-dimensional, for instance, in allocation problems with multiple heterogeneous goods or collective decision problems with several alternatives.
+The literature highlights various forms of complexity of optimal mechanisms in multi-dimensional problems, but explicit descriptions of optimal mechanisms have not been obtained outside of a few special cases.\footnote{For solutions to special cases, see \citet{wilson1993nonlinear,armstrong1996multiproduct,rochet1998ironing,manelli2006bundling,daskalakis2017strong}; for different forms of complexity of optimal mechanisms, see e.g. \citet{manelli2007multidimensional,daskalakis2014complexity,hart2015maximal,hart2019selling}.}

-In this paper, we study the structure of optimal mechanisms for a class of mechanism design problems featuring one- and multi-dimensional types.
-Specifically, we consider linear screening problems.
-A principal makes an allocation that affects their own and an agent's utility.
-Both parties' utilities are linear in allocations and depend on the agent's type, where the allocation space and type space are convex sets in Euclidean space.
-Linear screening covers a range of problems with and without transfers, for example, monopoly and bilateral trade problems or delegation and veto bargaining problems.
+This paper characterizes the structure of optimal mechanisms for the class of multi-dimensional linear screening problems.
+In these problems, a principal chooses an allocation that affects their own and an agent's utility.
+Both parties' utilities are linear in allocations and depend on the agent's private information, their type.
+The principal designs a mechanism to maximize their expected utility given a belief about the agent's type.
+Linear screening covers various problems with and without transfers such as monopoly pricing, principal-optimal bilateral trade and barter exchange, delegation and veto bargaining, or belief elicitation via proper scoring rules.